Keen & Co was perhaps the largest mustard manufacturer in the world before it was overtaken by Colman’s in the 1860s.

 Keen Robinson was acquired by J & J Colman of Norwich, a rival mustard manufacturer, in 1903.
 Frank Ashton Bellville (1870 – 1937) joined the Colman’s board of directors.

-Production was centralised at the Carrow Works in Norwich, the site of Colman’s production, from 1925.
+Manufacturing was centralised at the Carrow Works in Norwich, the site of Colman’s production, from 1925.

 The Australian rights to the Keen’s brand, where it remains popular, were acquired by McCormick & Co in 1998.